top of page

 To my best knowledge, none of these is associated with any initiatory tradition that would limit who can use them.

-Since geomancy is so multicultural and has been used by people of many races on multiple continents, I think it's fine for anyone to employ as long as we acknowledge our debt to the sages and seers of the past who developed this incredible system.
+Since geomancy has been used by people of many races on multiple continents, I think it's fine for anyone to employ as long as we acknowledge our debt to the sages and seers of the past.